fishtailcode/fishtailcodev1/ENHANCEMENTS.md

-# 🚀 Website Enhancements for DTKSN
+# 🚀 Website Enhancements for Fishtail Code

 ## Overview

 This document outlines all the enhancements made to transform your website into a more attractive, professional, and technically impressive digital services showcase for the Nepali market.

 ## ✨ What's Been Enhanced

 ### 1. **Visual Design & Animations**

 - **Gradient Backgrounds**: Modern gradient overlays and backgrounds
 - **Glass Morphism**: Subtle glass-like effects for modern UI elements
 - **Floating Elements**: Animated background particles and decorative elements